jasalt/bvv/README.md

 Checks that required configuration is set and strips ending slashes from paths.
 Expects FS paths and fqdn should be in correct format.

 Uses `rsync` and wp-cli over ssh.
-By default uses rsync to pull wp-content files, excluding configured  plugin and theme repositories and extra exclusions in `wp-content-exclude`, and then dumps and pulls remote database that is exported with wp-cli and gzipped, with `--delete-source-files` flag so the intermediate dump file is deleted from server.
+By default uses rsync to pull wp-content files, excluding configured  plugin and theme repositories and extra exclusions in `wp_content_exclude`, and then dumps and pulls remote database that is exported with wp-cli and gzipped, with `--delete-source-files` flag so the intermediate dump file is deleted from server.

 Intermediate dump is by default saved in home folder by default to keep it out from public web directories and it's location can be changed with directive `dump_path` (not tested).